GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

 #### Setup Cluster

 -  Follow this [guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)
  to install a cluster with worker nodes.
-This setup must used three `t2.xlarge` instances distributed in three different zones.
+This setup must use three `t2.xlarge` instances distributed in three different zones.
 Please make sure that you have all the `IAM` policies for the AWS user that will be creating the cluster and volumes.

 #### Requirements